 a.
 HS 519a Health Economics (Econ 2a, 10a, or 20a prerequisite) b.
-HS 572a Economics of Behavioral Health (does NOT count as an elective for the minor)
+HS 572a Economics of Behavioral Health (does NOT count as an elective for the minor for students who entered Brandeis before Fall 2020)

 Other Courses with Significant Economic Content.
-The courses below can be counted as lower-level electives for the major but do NOT count for the minor since they do not have Econ 2a, 10a, or 20a as a prerequisite.
+The courses below can be counted as lower-level electives for the major but do NOT count for the minor for students who entered Brandeis before Fall 2020 since they do not have Econ 2a, 10a, or 20a as a prerequisite.
 In some cases, the economic content of these courses is "borderline."
-STUDENTS SHOULD CHOOSE ONE OF THESE COURSES AS A LOWER-LEVEL ELECTIVE ONLY IF THERE IS SOME APPROPRIATE ACADEMIC

-REASON FOR DOING SO.
-Other things equal, we should encourage our majors to take Economics and cross-listed courses as lower-level electives.
+STUDENTS SHOULD CHOOSE ONE OF THESE COURSES AS AN ELECTIVE ONLY IF THERE IS SOME APPROPRIATE ACADEMIC REASON FOR DOING SO.
+Other things equal, we should encourage our majors and minors to take Economics and cross-listed courses as electives.

-AAAS 80a Economy and Society in Africa AAAS 126b Political Economy of the Third World ANTH 55a Anthropology of Development ANTH 163b Production, Consumption, and Exchange
+AAAS 80a Economy and Society in Africa

+AAAS 126b Political Economy of the Third World

+ANTH 55a Anthropology of Development

+ANTH 163b Economies and Culture